 Jaw-dropping views of this natural wonder are visible from numerous footpaths, the majority of which are handicapped-accessible.
 Though wheelchairs are available at the Visitor Center and Goat Island police station, there aren't too many, so it's best to bring yours along if possible.
 And don't worry—your visit to the falls won't just include admiring them from afar.
 Top Niagara attractions like the Maid of the Mist boat ride and the Niagara Scenic Trolley welcome those in wheelchairs.
 You can also wheel to the permanent deck during the stunning Cave of the Winds tour.

 Do you dream of sailing the pristine waters of the lovely upstate gem Lake George?
 Y-Knot Sailing makes adaptive sailing a fun and easy reality for people of all abilities.
 Assistance is provided to board the boat if needed, and you won't need to stay in your wheelchair on board.
-Tipping over is not a concern, either; Y-Knot's special boats are exceptionally stable and entirely unsinkable—they wouldn't go down even if the hull were completely flooded (Take that, Titanic!).
-And the best part?
-Sailing with Y-Knot, according to their website, is absolutely free!
+Tipping over is not a concern, either; Y-Knot's special boats are exceptionally stable and entirely unsinkable—they wouldn't go down even if the hull were completely flooded.

 The boardwalk is fun, but the beach is a whole different experience.
 At Jones Beach State Park on Long Island, visitors in wheelchairs don't have to watch the action from the sidelines.
 With manual, lightweight, specially designed wheelchairs, guests can easily maneuver through the sand, wheel up to the water, and enjoy being on the beach and in the thick of things with family and friends.
 These incredible beach wheelchairs are first-come, first-serve, and guests must remember to bring an ID to rent one from various park information booths.